frannuca/qsabr/README.md

 ## **qirvol**
 https://github.com/frannuca/qsabr/blob/main/qirvol/Program.cs
-Simple console application which accepts aa input a csv file with volatility surface data (as per the format depicted in the file https://github.com/frannuca/qsabr/blob/main/qrirvol_tests/data/volsurface.csv).
+Simple console application which accepts an input a csv file with volatility surface data (as per the format depicted in the file https://github.com/frannuca/qsabr/blob/main/qrirvol_tests/data/volsurface.csv).
 The program generates two files, namely:
 - one with a new interpolated vol surface and
 - a second one with the SABR coefficents both in csv format.

 Command line usage:
->>./qirvol --input= path to volsurface.csv --output=C:/temp --resolution=1000
+- The following command will generate a resampled volatility smile file for a tenor of 24 month, expiry 10 years, using a SABR parameters beta=1 (lognormal).
+The moneyness of the smile (F/K) will go from F/K=0.5 up to F/K=2.0.
+Moneyness is referred to the provided forward 200 (int basis points) and 10 point will be equally spaced in the smile x-axis generation.
+>>  ./qirvol --input=/Users/fran/code/qsabr/qrirvol_tests/data/input_volsurface.csv --output=./smile2.csv --maturity=10 --tenor=24 --beta=1.0 -l 0.5 -h 2.0 -f 200e-4 -r 10

+Use this commnad to obtain help on how to run the application:

 >>./qirvol --help